alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 "Let’s Encrypt" is a certificate authority founded by organizations such as the [Electronic Frontier Foundation](https://www.eff.org/), the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation) and [Cisco Systems](https://www.cisco.com/).
-The advantages is that it's free and 100% automated, the main disadvantage is that it only provides [Domain-Validated certificates](https://en.wikipedia.org/wiki/Domain-validated_certificate) (no [Organization Validation](https://en.wikipedia.org/wiki/Public_key_certificate#Organization_validation) nor [Extended Validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate)), which is enough for
+The advantages are that it's free and 100% automated, the main disadvantage is that it only provides [Domain-Validated certificates](https://en.wikipedia.org/wiki/Domain-validated_certificate) (no [Organization Validation](https://en.wikipedia.org/wiki/Public_key_certificate#Organization_validation) nor [Extended Validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate)), which is enough for